Chiral restoration temperature at finite spin density in QCD

 The transition becomes of first order at the critical endpoint given in Eq.~\eqref{eq:T_cep}.
 The transition-line continues at higher spin potentials and intersects the $T = 0$ axis at another endpoint~\eqref{eq:Tc}.
 At higher spin potentials, the spin-polarized matter resides in the chirally restored phase, regardless of temperature.

 Our investigations revealed several non-intuitive properties of the QCD matter at finite spin potential $\mu_\Sigma$.
 First, the spin potential does not introduce a Fermi level while leading to a non-trivial modification to the energy dispersion relation~\eqref{eq:Energy_dispersion_mus_general}.
-The first-order phase transition encountered at vanishing temperature, $T = 0$, is driven by the renormalized mesonic potential.
+The first-order phase transition encountered at vanishing temperature, $T = 0$, is driven by the renormalized meson potential.
 Second, the thermal quark contribution to the thermodynamic potential becomes independent of $\mu_\Sigma$ in the high-temperature, chirally-restored phase.
 Here, the polarization effects on the QCD matter are entirely governed by the renormalized meson potential.
-Third and finally, the spin polarization saturates with respect to increasing the temperature, being given by a temperature-independent term derived from the renormalized mesonic potential.
+Third and finally, the spin polarization saturates with respect to increasing the temperature, being given by a temperature-independent term derived from the renormalized meson potential.
 In the chirally-restored phase, the thermal quark contribution to the spin polarization becomes negligible.

 The emergence of the spin degree of freedom as a thermodynamical variable opens a new avenue of research of QCD thermodynamics, including the influence of spin polarization on the phase diagram of QCD, which could potentially include the emergence of new, spin-promoted phases of QCD.
-With the current setup we have, one possible extension can be to explore the deconfinement phase transition properties, using the Polyakov loop extended LSM$_q$ (PLSM$_q$) model.
+Within the current setup, one possible extension would be to explore the deconfinement phase transition properties, using the Polyakov loop extended LSM$_q$ (PLSM$_q$) model.

-{\it Note added.} While this paper has been in the final stages of preparation, a similar study has emerged in a generalization of a Polyakov–loop enhanced Nambu–Jona-Lasinio model in Ref.~\cite{Farias:2025vss}.
-Although the predicted phase diagram qualitatively agree with our result in Fig.~\ref{fig_pd_diagonal}(a), there are also two important differences: contrary to Ref.~\cite{Farias:2025vss}, our approach allows us to match precisely the curvature of the chiral transition to the first-principle lattice data at small polarization which gives us the critical end point (CEP) at substantially lower value of the spin potential~\eqref{eq:T_cep}.
+{\it Note added.} While this paper has been in the final stages of preparation, a similar study has emerged in a generalization of a Polyakov–loop enhanced Nambu–Jona-Lasinio model in Ref.~\cite{Farias:2025vss} (see also Ref.~\cite{Kiefer:2025xdp}).
+Although the predicted phase diagram qualitatively agrees with our result in Fig.~\ref{fig_pd_diagonal}(a), there are also two important differences: contrary to Ref.~\cite{Farias:2025vss}, our approach not only allows us to precisely match the curvature of the chiral transition to first-principle lattice data at small polarization, but also, as a corollary, leads to the critical end point (CEP) occurring at a substantially lower value of the spin potential~\eqref{eq:T_cep}.